centrumholdings/cthulhubot/doc/builddata.rst

 Information about build, i.e. record of the runs of JobAssignment.
 Contains:

 * builder: String that identifies which builder the buld ran on.
-Usually integer retrieved by ProjectClient.get_identifier().
+Retrieved by Assignment.get_identifier().
 Note that this is string, *not* object reference.
 * number: Auto-incrementing integer showing build number.
 Buildmaster restart can take it down to 0, so it must not be representative.
 * changeset: Identifier of changeset build is running for.
 First determined by whatever caused build to run, however may be later corrected by step (as initially, build can receive something like FETCH_HEAD)
 * time_start: Naive datetime whenever build started
 * time_end: Naive datetime marking when the build has ended
 * result: integer constant from buildbot.status.builder representing result of build run
-* slaves: list of slaves build run on.
-Usually single JobAssignment.
+* slaves: list of slaves (i.e. ProjectClient) build run on.
 * steps: list of references to steps run through the build

 ^^^^^^^^^^^^^^^